iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/hh_concepts.md

 - Bedarfsgemeinschaft comprised of:
   - Einstandsgemeinschaft (SGB II - max 2 adults, marriage-like relationships)
-  - Children under 18/25 whose income does not exceed their own needs.
+  - Children under 18/25 whose income does not exceed their own needs. - The "Kinderwohngeld" allows children to leave the Bedarfsgemeinschaft if Wohngeld (and other sourced of income) is sufficient to cover their needs.
+Not implemented yet.
 - Note: A household may exist of several Bedarfsgemeinschaften
   - e.g. parents and adult children aged above 18/25
   - Income/wealth of related members of the household may be considered